-Morning Glory Muesli- a healthier, sugar-free, low-fat alternative to granola, that can be made ahead with ingredients you already have, and best of all, no cooking required!
+This Muesli Recipe is a healthy, sugar-free, cholesterol-lowering alternative to granola, that can be made ahead with ingredients you probably already have, and best of all- no cooking required!
+Vegan and Gluten free!

-If someone would have told me a couple of years ago, that someday I would learn to like Muesli – I never would have believed them.
+I’m not sure about you, but if someone would have told me a couple of years ago, that someday I would learn to like Muesli – I never would have believed them.
 For most of my life, I’ve had this huge prejudice against it.
-Why eat Muesli when you could eat granola?
+Why have Muesli when you could have granola?
 Granola far outranked muesli as far as I was concerned, in both flavor and texture.
 Why even bother with Muesli?
 And of course, along came a friend, who challenged that notion by giving me a jar of her Muesli.
 I was hesitant at first, but I gave it an honest try.
 The first bowl was ok.
 Not horrible, but it took some getting used to.
-The second bowl was little better.
+The second bowl was better.
 By the third bowl, I found myself almost looking forward to it.
-And by the time the jar was empty, I was sad -truly and utterly sad.
+And by the time the jar was empty, I was sad – truly and utterly sad.
 I had acquired taste for it!
+And I loved the way it made me feel- energized and satiated for a good part of the day.

-But what really sold me on it -were the health benefits and the ease of making it.
+But what really sold me on this Muesli Recipe -are all the health benefits and the ease of making it.

 Changing up the fresh fruit you serve overtop gives it enough variety to make it interesting.
 Pour nut milk over top and add berries for a light, filling breakfast.

-But what I love most about Muesli is how energized I feel after eating this and how it sticks with me through the day.
+But what I love most about this Muesli recipe is how energized I feel after eating this and how it sticks with me through the day.
 I’ve noticed I actually eat less during the day when I have this for breakfast.
-Try it and see for yourself.
-I don’t think it’s my imagination?!
+I also love how it keeps things flowing so to speak.
+High in fiber, it keeps us regular.
+Try it and see what you think.

-Here in this Morning Glory Muesli, I’ve used toasted rolled oats and various nuts, seeds and dried fruit I already had.
+In this muesli recipe I’ve used toasted rolled oats and various nuts, seeds and dried fruit I already had.
 It’s such a good way to clean out the pantry.

-As far as nut milks- play around with this.
-I gravitate towards vanilla-flavored, unsweetened hemp milk or almond milk.
+As far as vegan milks- play around with this.
+I gravitate towards vanilla-flavored, unsweetened hemp milk, almond milk or oat milk.

 Allow yourself a few minutes of mindful eating to actually taste the flavors.